 Internal examiner.
 External examiner is used periodically, next time spring 2015.

 Ordinary re-sit for the home exam.

 No re-sit for the project, students must hand in a new project next time the course is run.

 - Ian Sommerville: Software Engineering (9.edition), Pearson.

-- Rory Burke: Project management: Planning and Control Techniques (4. edition).
+- Rory Burke: Project Management Techniques (college edition).
 John Wiley.